If you’re hoping to make a new career out of writing, the different pay structures can be baffling, and you might wonder, “How do authors get paid?”.

-Before you consider earning money from side opportunities as a published author, let’s break down the most traditional ways that authors receive money for writing their manuscripts.
+Before considering earning money from side opportunities as a published author, let’s break down how authors receive money when working with a traditional publisher.

 An author fixed fee is where an author receives a one-off sum for their work.
-And regardless of how many books you sell, this won't change.
+And regardless of how many books an author sells, this will stay the same.

-This could be a good option if you want the security of knowing how much money you’ll receive for the work.
+A fixed fee can be a good option if you want the security of knowing how much money you’ll receive for your work.

 If you’re a first-time author dipping your toe into the industry, you may be happy with this arrangement.